curl/everything-curl/libcurl/api.md

 ## Bumping numbers

-One of these X.Y.Z numbers will get bumped in every new release.
-The numbers to the right of a bumped number will be reset to zero.
+One of these X.Y.Z numbers gets bumped in every new release.
+The numbers to the right of a bumped number are reset to zero.

 The main version number X is bumped when *really* big, world colliding changes are made.
 The release number Y is bumped when changes are performed or